Kyagara/crescent/README.md

 Planned:

 - Save information about the service in a file inside the service folder.
-- Detection method for `Service` and `Logger` at startup, return an error if they are not found.
 - Add more arguments/commands to `log`, commands to manage the logs for that service for example.
 - Add `delete` service/profile command.
 - Maybe use more enums on returns.